BohdanShmalko/-system-of-optimization-of-maprouting/docs/intro/README.md

 * SwagerModule - a module for automatic creation of system documentation
 * ServeStaticModule - a module for displaying statics in the system
 * MongooseModule - a module for interacting with the database
+* WebhooksModule - module for receiving, registering and sending web hooks
+* AuthModule - module for creating client rights and providing access to API
+* SuperAdminsModule - is designed for system administrators.
+Provides the ability to work with the customer base
-* WsModule is a module for providing logic of web sockets
+* WsModule - is a module for providing logic of web sockets
-* UserModule is a module that is responsible for the API of registration, login and user changes
+* UserModule - a module that provides API for creating, viewing and editing users for the client
-* RouteModule - a module responsible for building routes
-* LocationModule - a module for saving the location of users
+* LocationModule - a module for getting locations in database and create new route for user
-* ErrorModule - a module that is responsible for device errors
+* ErrorModule - a module that is responsible for users errors

 <a name="technical"></a>